-On 22 June 2015, the Company has undertaken a share consolidation of every 20 existing issued ordinary shares in the capital of the Company held by shareholders into 1 consolidated share, at book closure date of 19 June 2015.
+On 22 June 2015, the Company undertook a share consolidation for every 20 existing issued ordinary shares in the capital of the Company held by shareholders into 1 consolidated share, at a book closure date of 19 June 2015.
 Fractional entitlements were disregarded.